 Besides movies and series, I'm really passionate about philosophy.
 I've studied arts & social sciences.
 So I've read quite some philosophical pieces (Kant, Socrates, Plato, Nietzsche Descartes and more).
 But it started way earlier.
 When I was very young, I already bugged my mom with philosophical questions: Why is a chair a chair?
 And not a table.
 When you call it a chair, does it means it IS a chair?
 I was always trying to define things.
 And still am.
 I think philosophy is a beautiful thing and I can dwell in these thoughts for hours.
 Especially during my time at university, I could really drive people crazy.
 I could question everything.
 So when I heard of this movie The Philosophers (also known as After the Dark), I had to see it!

 The teacher proposes to do one last thought experiment before the holidays: A global disaster.
 It's atomic.
 The next scene, brings us to this world.
 Here the experiment begins.
 The students and teacher stand outside, watching the destroyed world.
 They start by forming the thought experiment: There's a bunker and they enter.
 There, the problem appears.
 They have a group of 21.
 But in the bunker, there's only room for 10.
 That's the thought experiment.
 What to do?
 First response is: share beds and rantion supplies.
 That can't be done.
 You can't share oxygen.
-The door of the bunker will be sealed and they need to live on compressed tanks with oxygen.
-The bunker is designed to support 10 people for 1 year.
+The door will be sealed and they need to live on compressed tanks with oxygen.
+It is designed to support 10 people for 1 year.
 1 person extra means death by asphyxia.
-To survive, they have to stay one year in the bunker.
+To survive, they have to stay there for one year.
 (Because of the air after the atomic disaster).
 The question then is: Who's valuable enough to expand the limited resources on.

 A students asks who the teacher is in the experiment.
 He explains he's the wild card.
 They don't know his skill set.
 They'll just have to guess if they will need him or not.
 All the students start defending their value.
 After defending, everyone votes yes or no. They keep the surgeon.
 Vote the harpist out.
 "Even if you had a harp.
 As far as the survival of our species goes: Harp playing is not crucial."
 An they go on..
 It gives a complete different view on jobs.
 Thinking: Would mine be valuable?
 After making the decision, they all take 5 minutes to be alone before going into the bunker.
-Meanwhile, the teacher shoots all the people that won't be in the bunker.
+Meanwhile, the teacher shoots the people who would be left outside.
 He said they asked him to.
 The other students get a bad feeling about him.
-They don't want him in the bunker anymore.
+They don't want him there anymore.
 They quickly enter and close the doors.
-What they don't know is that the teacher was the only one who new the code to exit the bunker.
-When, after a year, it's time to leave the bunker, they couldn't.
+What they don't know is that the teacher was the only one who new the code to exit.
+When, after a year, it's time to leave, they couldn't.
 They tried everything but nothing worked.
-They died in the bunker.
+They died in the there.

 So they start over.
 But every bunker has to have at least on pregnancy.
 The lesson is now: No one is only defined by his or er skill set.
 There's always more to the story.
 On the inside of their profession cards, there's some more information.
 For example: The organic farmer is gay.
 The surgeon has been exposed to the Ebola virus.
 The carpenter is infertile.
 The real estate agent is also a midwife.
 The opera singer speaks 7 languages.
 But in 3 years, she'll have long cancer.
 If there's no hospital she will lose her voice.
 But it won't kill her.
 Now they vote by thinking of skills, the extra information & the idea of needing a pregnancy.
 In the bunker, the big discussion is sex.
 They need to multiply and not everyone can or wants to.
 They decide on couples.
 When the women don't get pregnant, there's even more discussion: The women should have multiple partners.
 All the guys need to participate.
 If they want to or not.
 When a girl rejects the plan.
 The teacher points a gun at her: "Human beings are designed with a flaw: We believe what we feel, rather than what is." (...)
 "I won't have you debating us into extinction."
 What follows is a fight.
 But then the teachers just opens the doors, killing everyone.